SNmcdarby1/Xascapade-Safari-tours/README.md

 - Web Design.
   I did a lot of reserch in youtube and i was inspired by three main developres
      * Sayar flight booking example
+     - One of the users suggested that the images covered a lot of space on the computer and it meant that the user has to scroll p and down to view one image.
+I deciced to change that layout to that will allow the user to view ll the images without scrolling upand down.

 ### 6. Wireframes
    The xascapade wireframe is  create using balsamic and downloaded it in the ide platform under documents as a pdf.